berez23/hardening-ansible/README.md

 # hardening-ansible

 ## Description
 Do not use this in a production env.
-It's less then alfa, use this https://github.com/dev-sec/ansible-os-hardening for now
+It's less then alfa, use this https://github.com/dev-sec/ansible-os-hardening for now.

+## Prerequisites
+You need to install:
+* Vagrant.
+*Virtualbox.